Disappearance of Iraena Asher

-Iraena Te Rama Awhina Asher (born 17 July 1979) was an Auckland trainee teacher and model who disappeared under controversial circumstances at Piha, a West Auckland beach, on 11 October, 2004.
+Iraena Te Rama Awhina Asher (born 17 July 1979) was an Auckland trainee teacher and model who disappeared under controversial circumstances at Piha, a West Auckland beach, on 11 October 2004.

 Disappearance

 Asher apparently spent time at a new boyfriend's home at Piha on 10 October 2004.
 At 9 pm that evening, she called the New Zealand Police using the 1-1-1 emergency telephone number, expressing fears for her safety.

 Although a patrol car could have been made available to attend this incident, police decided to call a taxi for Asher to pick her up.
 Police said later that people sometimes obtained a free ride home in a police car after making a false emergency call.
 A taxi was dispatched, but it went to the wrong street in Onehunga, on the other side of the city from Piha.
 Asher was later found wandering the streets by a Piha couple, Julia Woodhouse and Bobbie Carroll, who took her into their home for several hours.
 At 1:10 am, she left their home and was subsequently seen by others, semi-clad, walking towards the beach.
 She ran off before she could be approached.
 This was the last known sighting of her.

 Asher's family told police that she suffered from bipolar disorder.

 In May 2005, Asher's family held a memorial service for her, telling mourners that if police had responded properly to her emergency call, she might be alive today.
 Her parents, Betty and Mike Asher, were said to be considering bringing a lawsuit against the New Zealand Police, on unspecified grounds.
 No legal proceedings were ever commenced by her parents.
+Mike Asher also went missing in January 2023 and was found dead of a heart attack three days later.